Study Guides | ecology | Air Quality and Smoke Days

 There are many effective ways to protect your home from outside smoke, including:

-- Upgrade and prepare your central air system filters: Ask a heating, ventilation and air conditioning (HVAC) professional what kind of high efficiency filters (rated MERV 17 or higher) you can use in your home’s HVAC system.
+1. Upgrade and prepare your central air system filters: Ask an HVAC professional what kind of high efficiency filters (MERV 17 or higher) you can use in your home.
 Keep a few extra high quality air filters ready for use.

 13. What is a face mask?